Ant in a Glass Jar: Translations

 Polina Zherebtsova has always offered publishing rights for translations of all of her books by herself, without the use of services of literary agents.

 Story

-The story begins in 1994 in Chechnya's capital city Grozny, in Polina's Zherebtsova's multinational family, which was in the midst of heavy fighting during military actions.
+The story begins on 25 March 1994 in Chechnya's capital city Grozny, in Polina's Zherebtsova's multinational family, which was in the midst of heavy fighting during military actions.
+Just five days after turning nine, Polina started her first diary.
 Polina's ancestors are of different ethnicities: Russians, Chechens, Jews, Ukrainians and Tatars.

 The girl grows up very quickly while living under the bombing.
 She learns how to survive, rescue her mom and how to work.
 But even having a life under the bombs, she reads books, falls in love, makes friends and enemies.
 Polina describes in her diary what is happening around with the neighbours, army men, friends and enemies.
 In her house Torah, Bible and Quran are highly honoured.
 But she turns out to be outside religions and nationalities.